-No unsightly patches after restoration.
-Sash Windows Repair with Guarantee for 10/15/20 years.
+Sash window refurbishment with no unsightly patches after restoration.
+Sash Windows Repair with Guarantee for 8/15/20 years.

-Like all wooden items, they need special attention and good care.
-Because windows are exposed to elements, their life span can become short without proper attention and protection.
+Traditional wooden sash windows like all wooden items, they need special attention and regular maintenance to keep them in good condition.
+Because wooden windows are exposed to elements, their life span can become short without proper restoration and maintenance.

-Let’s look at the sash window restoration routes first:
+Let’s look at available sash windows restoration routes:

-The average cost of 1 wooden window repainting is £120-£200.
+The average cost of 1 wooden window repainting is £200-250.
 This does not include any repairs.
-If a window needs minor repairs, the price for wooden windows repairing and painting its exterior side is around £250-£270.
-It is worth knowing that such patch timber sash window repairs will not last longer than 2 years at best.
+If a window needs minor repairs, the price for wooden windows repairing and painting its exterior side is around £270-£350.
+It is worth knowing that such patch wooden window repairs will not last longer than 2-3 years at best.

-A typical 3-bedroom house has 10 windows, and a house owner would have to pay circa £2.5k every three years just to maintain windows, not to mention the time-consuming exercise of finding decorators, collecting quotes, arranging the work, dealing with delays and inevitable disruptions to your life of having tradesmen working outside of your house but still walking in and out.
-This is still a reality which many households in the UK exist in.
+A typical 3-bedroom house has 10 windows, and a house owner would have to pay circa £3000-3500 every three years just to maintain windows, not to mention the time-consuming exercise of finding decorators, collecting quotes, arranging the work, dealing with delays and inevitable disruptions to your life of having tradesmen working outside of your house but still walking in and out.
+This is still a reality that many households in the UK exist.

-However, in the recent few years a new service emerged – When people are looking for “sash window repair near me” services, they usually find window renovators.
+However, in the recent few years a new service emerged – When people are looking for “sash window repair near me” services, they usually find a sash window refurbishment company.
 Such companies usually originate as joiners or builders, people who know a thing or two about windows.
-They renovate wooden windows by cutting out damaged areas and replacing them with new pieces of wood screwed into frames or cills.
-Any gaps are then filled with DryFlex, a two-component wood filler.
+They renovate wooden windows by cutting out damaged areas and replacing them with new pieces of wood screwed into frames or window sills.
+Any rotten parts are removed and are then filled with DryFlex, a two-component wood filler.
 Such repairs look significantly better than simple patch repairs.
 However, they, too, have their flaws.

 Screws will move with the timber movement (shrinking and expanding when the temperature changes), pushing the screws and fillers up, damaging paint and leading to further wood decay when moisture gets in.

 Also, these repairs are always visible when you look at a freshly repaired window.
 Some people accept this as an inevitable evil, others seem to accept these flaws as the character of old windows.
-Such sash windows repair may cost anything between £400 and £700 per window.
+Such sash windows renovation with or without servicing pulley and cords may cost anything between £550 and £700 per window (you need to add £200-220 for painting).
 This work is certainly not cheap.

 First, is a huge cost, accounting for removal and disposal of existing windows, cost of the new windows and glass, their installation, rental of scaffolding, painting the windows inside and outside, making good and painting damaged walls.

-If a house is listed or is in a conservation area, a house owner would need to jump through numerous hoops of getting a permit to replace.
+If a house is listed or is in a conservation area, a house owner would need to jump through numerous hoops of getting a permit to replace it.

-Absolutely!
-At Chameleon, we renovate all types of wooden windows and provide a 20-year guarantee on all repairs and a 10-year guarantee on paintwork.
+At Chameleon, we renovate all types of wooden windows and provide a 20-year guarantee on all repairs with Accoya/Tricoya wood and an 8-year guarantee on paintwork, which means no redecorating for the next 8-10 years after we refurbish windows.

-A window will look the way it was first installed – no messy and uneven old paint, no signs of repairs, just clean lines and smooth surfaces with a window that is protected for decades, not just 3 or 5 years!
+A window will look the way it was first installed – no messy and uneven old paint, no signs of repairs, just clean lines and smooth surfaces with a window that is protected for decades.

 The whole length of a damaged rail is then laminated with Tricoya timber.